Line percolation: Introduction

-The \emph{closure} of $A$ is the set $[A] = \bigcup_m A^{\left(m\right)}$ of eventually infected points.
-We say that the process \emph{terminates} when no more newly infected points are added, i.e., when $A^{\left(m\right)} = [A]$.
-If all the points of $[n]^d$ are infected when the process terminates, i.e., if $[A] = [n]^d$, then we say that $A$ \emph{percolates}.
+We say that a point $v \in [n]^d$ is \emph{infected} at time $t$ if $v \in A^{(t)}$, and we say that a line $L \in \C{L}(n,d)$ is \emph{active} at time $t$ if $L \subset A^{(t)}$.
+The \emph{closure} of $A$ is the set $[A] = \bigcup_{t \ge 0} A^{(t)}$ of eventually infected points.
+We say that the process \emph{terminates} when no more newly infected points are added.
+If every point of $[n]^d$ is infected (or equivalently, if every line is active) when the process terminates, i.e., if $[A] = [n]^d$, then we say that $A$ \emph{percolates}.

-The classical model of \emph{$r$-neighbour bootstrap percolation on a graph} was introduced by Chalupa, Leath and Reich \citep{Chalupa79} in the context of disordered magnetic systems and has since been extensively studied not only by mathematicians but by physicists and sociologists as well; for a small sample of papers, see, for instance, \citep{Adler03, ising1, socio1, socio2}.
+The classical model of \emph{$r$-neighbour bootstrap percolation on a graph} was introduced by Chalupa, Leath and Reich~\citep{Chalupa79} in the context of disordered magnetic systems and has since been extensively studied not only by mathematicians but also by physicists and sociologists; see~\citep{Adler03, ising1, socio1, socio2}, for example.
 In this model, a vertex of the graph gets infected if it has at least $r$ previously infected neighbours in the graph.
-The model is usually studied in the random setting, where the main question is to determine the critical threshold at which percolation occurs.
+The model is usually studied in the random setting where the main question is to determine the critical threshold at which percolation occurs.
 If the elements of the initially infected set are chosen independently at random, each with probability $p$, then one aims to determine the value $p_c$ at which percolation becomes likely.
-In this regard, the $r$-neighbour bootstrap percolation model on $[n]^d$, with edges induced by the integer lattice $\Zd$, has been the subject of large body of work; see \citep{Holroyd03, Balogh09, Balogh12}, and the references therein.
+In this regard, the $r$-neighbour bootstrap percolation model on $[n]^d$, with edges induced by the integer lattice, has been the subject of a large body of work; see~\citep{Holroyd03, Balogh09, Balogh12}, and the references therein.

+On account of its inherent geometric structure, it is possible to construct other interesting bootstrap percolation models on the $d$-dimensional grid.
+In the past, this has involved endowing the grid with a graph structure other than the one induced by the integer lattice (which, in other words, is a Cartesian product of paths).